boeckMt/ol-ng-dwd-Radar/README.md

 ## PWA
 - check for new version of app(service-worker) //swUpdate.available.subscribe
 - cache files of app and requested osm tiles with ngsw-config.json //with globs patern

+## Update
+- `ng update`
+- `ng update @angular/cli --from x --to y --migrate-only`
+- `npm outdated -l`